Acromatic/rdr2-online-ahk/README.md

 By default it will check for a new version on GitHub every time you launch the script.
 If a new (or actually different) version is found it will prompt you to proceed or cancel.
 	See the README section about using RDR2Config.ahk if you plan on changing settings as the update will replace the script files!

 You can disable the automatic check in the configuration (`AutoUpdateOnStart`).

+# Updated to v1.2.3 - Sep 14th 2021
+* Added - RunScriptEditor
+* Changed - Heal now cycles one left each time to avoid dead eye items
+* Fixed - AutoSuspension of hotkeys when red dead window not active ( Not including reload & exit or RunScriptEditor )
+* Fixed - Various other fixes
+* Broken - MissionFailSafe barely works ATM, I'm going to try a new approach that doesn't wait as long

 # Updated to v1.1.1 - Sep 6th 2021
 * Added - Brand New Update and File System (Please update to this version manually!)